Unlocking the Power of DeepSeek with Janitor AI: Your Ultimate Guide

 AI-Driven Service Integration Outside China

-This means users can choose DeepSeek as the underlying model to answer queries, perform research tasks, and generate detailed responses — a direct example of a commercial service using DeepSeek’s reasoning capabilities in a real-world product experience.
+Integrated Search Engines: The AI search platform Perplexity has incorporated DeepSeek’s R1 model into its Pro Search offering.
+This means users can choose DeepSeek as the underlying model to answer queries, perform research tasks, and generate detailed responses.
+This is a direct example of a commercial service utilizing DeepSeek’s reasoning capabilities in a real-world product experience.

 Broader Industry Attention and Competitive Landscape